Matutozi/HNG-Training/stage1/README.md

-# Stage 1 Backend- Number Classification API
+# Number Classification API

 ## Project Description

-Create an API that takes a number and returns interesting mathematical properties about it, along with a fun fact.
+This FastAPI application classifies numbers based on various mathematical properties.
+It checks whether a given number is prime, perfect, or an Armstrong number, and provides additional details such as its parity (odd/even), digit sum, and a fun fact retrieved from an external API.

 ## Setup Instructions